 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.25 minutes getting to work every day.

-The education level of Burke - Bonesteel citizens is a little higher than the average for US cities and towns: 21.55% of adults in Burke - Bonesteel have at least a bachelor's degree.
+The population of Burke - Bonesteel overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Burke - Bonesteel, 21.55% have at least a bachelor's degree.

 The per capita income in Burke - Bonesteel in 2022 was $33,487, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
 This equates to an annual income of $133,948 for a family of four.
 However, Burke - Bonesteel contains both very wealthy and poor people as well.